 Then a funny thing happened.
 In early January at an economic forum in Atlanta Mr. Powell while flanked by former Chairman Bernanke and Janet Yellen, “We’re listening carefully with – sensitivity to the message that the markets are sending and we’ll be taking those downside risks into account as we make policy going forward,” With that most observers agreed that the Fed Put was in place and the markets staged a 747 point rally on the Dow Jones Index for the day.

-There can be no doubt at this point the Fed (Powell) Put is on.
-It is almost as if someone visited the Federal Reserve, took a look around and said “Nice Fed you got here, be a shame if something happened to it.”
+There can be no doubt at this point, the Fed (Powell) Put is on.
+It is almost as if someone visited the Federal Reserve, took a look around, and said “Nice Fed you got here, be a shame if something happened to it.”

 What exactly is the Fed Put?

-The Fed Put is the evolution of policy originally implemented by former Chairman Alan Greenspan, which allowed traders and speculators to take on risk knowing that the Federal Reserve would come to the rescue of financial markets with gifts of emergency liquidity and eventually asset purchases.
+The Fed Put is the evolution of policy initially implemented by former Chairman Alan Greenspan, which allowed traders and speculators to take on risk knowing that the Federal Reserve would come to the rescue of financial markets with gifts of emergency liquidity and eventually asset purchases.
 It originated in the aftermath of the 1987 stock market crash, was re-applied to address the Long-Term Capital Management crisis, dusted off for the Dot-com bubble, and even mentioned preemptively for the 2008 housing crisis when referring back to when Chairman Ben Bernanke delivered his 2002 (prior to becoming Fed Chairman) infamous helicopter money speech.

 Johnny fires up his online trading account and buys a put.
-For $2 (for each share of stock) he buys a contract that will let him sell said share to Billy Speculator for $90.
+For $2 (for each share of stock), he buys a contract that will let him sell said share to Billy Speculator for $90.